Some tools are needed:

 The image will appear under Select Image, and Connect a drive will highlight red.

-- Insert your SD card in the computer.
+- Insert your SD card into the computer.
 Etcher will select it automatically.
 Etcher won’t write to your hard drives by default, but check that the SD card is listed correctly.
 Now click Flash! to write the image file to the SD card.

-Etcher will format the SD card, before writing and verifying the image; this is shown in a progress bar.
+Etcher will format the SD card before writing and verifying the image; this is shown in a progress bar.
 When done, remove the SD card, insert it into your Raspberry Pi, and power it up.

 Use the SD Card

-Note: Plug in the local network Ethernet cable and the HDMI cable BEFORE powering the device.
+Note: Plugin the local network Ethernet cable and the HDMI cable BEFORE powering the device.

-Insert the SD card in the Raspberry Pi, connect it to the local network and switch it on.
-It takes about 50 seconds to boot but the first boot can take a (long) while because it expands the SD Card.
+Insert the SD card in the Raspberry Pi, connect it to the local network, and switch it on.
+It takes about 50 seconds to boot, but the first boot can take a (long) while because it expands the SD Card.